 It is also more common in women compared to men.
 In rare instances, it can affect both sides of the face.

 - Initially, the spasm starts gradually.
 Most commonly, it affects the muscles around the eye and appears like a persistent eye twitch.

 - The symptoms are also worse during times of emotional stress.
 They can also be triggered by moving the face or during activity such as eating.

-- Eventually, the spasms may become continuous and affect all the muscles of the face on the one side and can be disabling.
+- Eventually, the spasms may become continuous and affect all the muscles of the face on the one side and can be very disabling.